 “Death Valley Gold,” published in March 1940, told the tale of two “Pahute” brothers that had discovered a limestone cave at the edge of a dry lake somewhere in Death Valley leading into a “dome-shaped cavern with a dark pool of water at the bottom.”
 Here, water bubbled up from some unknown depth along with “great amounts of heavy black sand piled on the terraces around the lake” that upon close inspection “sparkled with small nuggets and flakes of gold.”
 Strangely, the water body seemed to be influenced tidal movements.
 After gathering the gold-laden sand to pack out, one of the brothers decided to take a quick swim in the pool when suddenly the water, along with the man, were sucked into the chasm.
 The man’s body was never to be recovered.
 Notably, the illustration’s caption accompanying the story reads: “Neither Mr. Mitchell nor the Desert Magazine would attempt to defend the authenticity of this tale.”

 In August 1951, Mitchell’s “Cave of the Golden Sands” appeared in Desert Magazine’s August issue.
 This first person account, told to the author by an older gent at a Nevada mining camp at the turn of the century, shared a similar storyline, but with a mysterious lone prospector as the main protagonist, who claimed that he collected four pounds of gold nuggets from a “black sand deposit near Clark Mountain northeast of Nippeno (Nipton).”
 This cave was said to be located just above the western edge of a dry lake—most likely Ivanpah from the description.
 While exploring the cave the prospector discovered a long tunnel leading to an amphitheater-like grotto “full of churning water” that appeared to ebb and flow as if controlled by tidal surges.
-The water would erupt miraculously “twice every 24 hours” and then drain furiously via a whirlpool only to reveal a black sand beach gleaming with gold.
+The water would erupt miraculously “twice every twenty-four hours” and then drain furiously via a whirlpool only to reveal a black sand beach gleaming with gold.